5 min reading time

-Day 2.
-How to use SCORM compliant authoring tools
+How to use SCORM Compliant Authoring Tools

 SCORM specifies how tools and content communicate

-- SCORM can be compared to the protocol of using terms like “10-4”, “Over” and “Roger” to confirm or signal the end of communications between drivers.
+- SCORM can be compared to the protocol of using terms like “10-4”, “Over” and “Roger” to confirm or signal the end of communication between drivers.
 Like SCORM, the protocol helps drivers to communicate by providing a shared set of rules that are consistently applied to minimize confusion.

 - SCORM doesn’t care what kind of truck you’re driving (or LMS you use) or which brand of radio (or authoring tool) you prefer.
 The role of a protocol like SCORM is to help drivers to communicate with each other.
-In theory, they could be using a three-wheel truck, milk-cart, or pair of rollerblades.
+In theory, they could be using a three-wheel truck, scooter, or pair of rollerblades.
 Once they know how to talk CB, they can communicate, share information, and be ‘interoperable’, just like SCORM.

 So, SCORM is a specification that provides rules for how things communicate with each other.
 It doesn’t influence the color, size or complexity of a course.
 But it does define how the course talks to an LMS – just as truck drivers all over the world use a protocol to communicate, regardless of which vehicles or radios they prefer.